besarbertasholli/valhalla-insights/README.md

 1. **Web Scraping**
    - Data is scraped from multiple sources using Scrapy.
    - Headers, and user-agent rotation are used to prevent blocking.
    - The scraper handles redirects and retries on failure.
-   - The pipeline handles missing data from the sites and has cases of fallback options
+   - The pipeline handles missing data from the sites and has cases of fallback options.

 2. **Data Processing & Storage**
    - Raw scraped data is cleaned, structured, and stored in a PostgreSQL database through the Django ORM.